phantomx999/Program-Design/HW/HW04/README.md

 }
 ```

-Here we see the test _DaysBetweenTests_ that is part of a set of tests for _DateTest_ (called a _Fixture_ in Google Test).
+Here we see the test we've named _DaysBetweenTests_ that is part of a set of tests for _DateTest_ (called a _Fixture_ in Google Test).
 Test fixtures imply using a class built for these tests.
 In this case, that is the _DateTest_ class at the top of the unit test file.

 Notice the syntax of _DateTest_:
 - The name _DateTest_ is the first parameter of all the _TEST_F_ tests.
 - _DateTest_ inherits from ::testing::Test.
 - _SetUp()_ and member variables are _protected_.
 - Use the _SetUp()_ method to initialize all of your objects.
-- To define a test that uses this setup, define with `TEST_F(DateTest,InformativeTestName)`.
+- To define a test that uses this setup, define with `TEST_F(DateTest,<InformativeTestName>)`.

-For any given test statement, the _EXPECT_EQ_ compares the 2 passed parameter and records the test as _pass_ if they are equal, _fail_ if not.
-There are several conditions that you can test, for example _EXPECT_LT_ will pass if parameter 1 < parameter 2, and _EXPECT_STREQ_ to explicitly test C string equality.
+For any given test statement, the _EXPECT_EQ_ compares the 2 passed-in parameters and records the test as _pass_ if they are equal, _fail_ if not.
+There are several conditions that you can test, for example _EXPECT_LT_ will pass if parameter 1 < parameter 2 and _EXPECT_STREQ_ will pass if the given C strings are equal.
 When you use _EXPECT_XX_, the tests will continue even if they fail.
 If you use _ASSERT_XX_, the tests will stop executing if the statement fails (i.e. returns False).

 >HINT: When you write tests for the project in iteration 2, you will find it convenient to overload operators (e.g. ==, <, >, ...) to compare class objects.
 For example, rather than having sevearl EXPECT_EQ statements to test individual data member values in a class, we could define `operator==` and compare the objects directly!

 Notice that this test consists of multiple statements to test a variety of input to the method.
-Within the test, we aren't seeing the instantiation of first_day or last_day, as this is in the setup above.
+Within the test, we aren't seeing the instantiation of first_day or last_day, as this is in the _SetUp()_ of _DateTest_, as mentioned above.

 One thing to note is `<< "Some message"`, which can be beneficial to add when executing multiple statements within a test.
 This will tell the user of your tests exactly which of the lines has failed.